Geographic Information Science (GIS) Administration, M.S.

 Semester Hours: 12

-All graduate-level foundational proficiency courses and core courses with exception to the GIS Internship can be applied to the MS in Geographic Information Science Administration program.
+All graduate-level foundational proficiency courses and core courses with exception of the GIS Internship can be applied to the MS in Geographic Information Science Administration program.

 Admission Requirements

-• Provide proof of a Bachelor's degree from a post-secondary institution accredited by an agency recognized by the United States Department of Education and course syllabi for any GIS coursework
+• Proof of a Bachelor's degree from a post-secondary institution accredited by an agency recognized by the United States Department of Education.
+Unofficial transcripts are acceptable.
+If you've taken college GIS courses at an accredited institution, submit relevant course syllabi for consideration for foundational GIS course credit.
+Normally, transfer courses cannot be used to satisfy the core course requirements for completion of a graduate certificate.

 Inquiries should be addressed to gisonline@uwf.edu.
-The department's GIS staff will assist in all matters of application, admission, degree planning, and graduation.
-All students planning to enter the program must meet with an advisor to develop a degree plan.
+All students entering the program must meet with an advisor to develop a degree plan.

 Course Requirements